 Whatever the weather, you know going outside will lift your mood, give you some much-needed vitamin D and reduce stress and anxiety.
 For children this is doubly true.

-The latest guidance (in England) on exercising over lockdown states:
+The latest guidance (in England) on exercising over lockdown continues to be:

-- one other person, plus any children under five
+- with one other person, plus any children under five

-- children you are informally caring for as part of a childcare bubble.'[*]
+- with children you are informally caring for as part of a childcare bubble.'[*]

 So while you may not be able meet up in a crowd, you can go for a walk with a friend.
 And that walk can become a real joy if that friend starts out a bit reluctant to go… because more likely than not, you’ll both feel great after, and you might just spark a lifelong love of the outdoors.

 Here’s our five top tips to get even the most reluctant indoors person outside exploring!

 1) Think warm and dry - dressing to impress comes second!